-Have Questions about our theology or background?
+Have questions about our theology or background?

 We’re glad you want to know!
 Below are some answers to frequently asked questions.
 If this doesn’t answer every question you have, then just shoot us an email.
 We’d be more than happy to talk with you.